cjriches/simulatron/Documentation/assembly-language.md

 ### Addressing Modes
 Many operands can take either a literal value or a register reference; in the case of a register reference, the value in that register will be used.
 Register references are specified as the lowercase register name (see the register list in the [instruction set](instruction-set.md#Registers-Available)).

+### Calling Convention
+Calling a subroutine:
+1. The caller saves any registers they care about, typically by pushing them to the stack.
+2. The caller pushes parameters onto the stack in reverse order, so the first parameter is pushed last.
+3. The caller executes the `CALL` instruction, pushing the return address onto the stack and jumping to the callee.
+4. The callee begins executing and can write to any register.

+Returning from a subroutine:
+1. The callee removes all of its local data and parameters from the stack.
+2. The callee executes the `RETURN` instruction, popping the return address off the stack and jumping to it.
+3. The caller restores the values of any registers it saved.

 ### Instruction Set
 The main instruction set listing can be found [here](instruction-set.md#Instructions); Simulatron assembly uses the same set of instruction names.
 This document provides an additional summary of the available addressing modes for each instruction.
 Each operand's available modes are specified by a flag string of the following format: